|

 i) their predictions on the test set,

-repository where their solution/source code will be stored, and
+ii) a link to a Github repository where their solution/source code will be stored, and

 iii) a link to an ArXiv paper with 2-6 pages describing their proposed methodology, data used and results.